 Traditional Irish Batch Bread is a white bread that is made in batches of two to four one pound loaves in one pan.
-The bread is dark (almost black) on the top, and browned on the bottom, and then torn into individual loaves after baking.
+The bread is dark (almost black) on the top due to the high temperature of your oven, and browned on the bottom.
+Once it's baked and cooled, it is then torn into individual loaves.

 Irish Batch Bread takes "pull-apart" bread to the next level.
 The individual loaves are simply wonderful sliced for sandwiches and toast, especially with jam and butter.

 I'm still dreaming of this Ankarsrum mixer for making large loaves.
-I'd just have to figure out how to sneak it into the house.
+I'd just have to figure out how to sneak it into the house and justify it when questioned.

-Note: Next time I make this bread, I might try lining the bottom of the pan with parchment paper to make it easier to lift the loaf out of the pan.
-I was able to lift this loaf out of the pan without tearing it, but it took some patience.
+Note: The first time I made this bread, I didn't line the bottom of the pan.
+I was able to lift this loaf out of the pan without tearing it, but it took a lot of patience.
+The parchment paper makes it so much easier.

 There's a step in the process where you wet your thumb and push down on the top of each ball of dough before baking.
 The dough will spring back in the oven, leaving a tiny indentation on the top of the loaves.
 It's really weird, but it works!